1-Anshika-S/Summer-25Project/README.md

 Final product
   - In simple terms: Maximize profit
     - Technical analysis and consumer sentiment (news)
       - Technical analysis from the raw data
       - Consumer sentiment from the news
         - Analyzing key words and phrases
+    - Short term trades (one month or less)
+      - More Data with short term movements, and better   risk management
+      - Possibly hedge our positions